ChameleonCloud/jupyterhub-deploy/README.md

 ./run.sh
 ```

-At this point, you should have a [JupyterHub server](http://localhost:8000) running on your localhost port 8000.
+At this point, you should have a [JupyterHub server](http://127.0.0.1:8001) running on your localhost port 8000.
 You can log in to the JupyterHub server using your Chameleon credentials.

 ### Running just the Notebook server

 If you are testing some changes to just the Notebook application environment, it can be easier to just run the Notebook server by itself without the hub.
 To do this, there is a special start target that starts the Notebook, mounting the current working directory.

 ```
-./run.sh --single
+./run.sh --notebook-only
 ```

 When the Notebook starts, a `token` value will be outputted as part of a url.
 Navigate to the local [Notebook server](http://localhost:8888) and input this token to log in.